“For God so loved the world that He gave His One and Only Son, that whoever believes in Him shall not perish but have eternal life.” (John 3:16)

 The mystery deepened rapidly.
 Matthew, the disciple who had been a despised tax collector for Rome, reported that the curtain of the temple was split from top to bottom.
 The earth shook, rocks split and tombs broke open.
 The bodies of many holy people who had died were raised to life and came out of the tombs after the resurrection and went into the city and appeared to many people (Matthew 27:51-52).

-Most people thought that the unbelievable rumours were impossible, and said so.
+Most people thought that the unbelievable rumours that the Messiah was alive were impossible, and said so.
 Loudly.

 Only a few, very few at first, thought that it had really happened.
 Even after a month some still doubted that it actually happened.
 (Matthew 28:16-17)